-You must complete an Affidavit of Surviving Spouse or Next of Kin (PDF 6 KB), have it notarized, and then send it to us by both fax and mail.
+You must complete an Affidavit of Surviving Spouse or Next of Kin, have it notarized, and then send it to us.

 This affidavit is for our use in learning who the next of kin is so that we may assist with the disposition of remains and provisional disposition of effects.
 This affidavit does not serve in place of decisions made by a will, Probate and/or litigation in determining the final disposition of the deceased’s effects, possessions and/or funds.

 There is no Japanese law providing that remains must be interred within a certain amount of time.
 However, the scarcity and high expense of refrigerated storage facilities dictate that the disposition of remains be completed as quickly as possible.
 The following paragraphs explain the options you have for making your decisions.